SteveDaulton/tlp-battery-boost/README.md

 **TLP not found error:**

-- Ensure TLP is installed and in your PATH
+- Ensure TLP is installed and in your PATH.
-- Verify TLP is properly configured for your system
+- Verify TLP is properly configured for your system.

 **Authentication issues:**

-- Make sure you have sudo privileges
+- Make sure you have sudo privileges.
-- Check that your password is correct
+- Check that your password is correct.

 **Battery status not showing:**

-- Verify your system's battery is detected by TLP
+- Verify your system's battery is detected by TLP.
-- Check that `sudo tlp-stat -b` works from the command line
+- Check that `sudo tlp-stat -b` works from the command line.

 ## Contributing